HomeSports Betting

 A moneyline bet is the simplest form of betting where you wager on which team or player will win the game or match.
 The odds are set based on the likelihood of each outcome, with favourites offering lower payouts than underdogs.

-Point spread betting involves wagering on the margin of victory.
-Bookmakers set a spread, and you bet on whether the favorite will win by more than the spread (covering the spread) or if the underdog will lose by less than the spread or win outright.
+Point spread betting involves online wagering on the margin of victory.
+Bookmakers set a spread, and you bet on whether the favourite will win by more than the spread (covering the spread) or if the underdog will lose by less than the spread or win outright.

 In an over/under bet, you wager on whether the total points scored in a game will be over or under a specified number set by the bookmaker.
 This type of bet is popular for its simplicity and applicability to various sports.